Git4amar/little-lemon-frontend/README.md

 Note: Website uses client-side validation of credit cards.
 Use a card-number from [https://developers.bluesnap.com/reference/test-credit-cards](https://developers.bluesnap.com/reference/test-credit-cards) to simulate one, and test functionality.
 ## Client's business needs

 The owners of Little Lemon want a responsive web application with a Table Reservation (Call to Action) feature.
-In addition, they want to include special dishes, customer testimonials, and a brief introduction.
+In addition, they want to include sections for special dishes, customer testimonials, and a brief introduction.

 ## Project